 Any payment received from the University under this plan shall be reduced by payment from other sources, such as workers’ compensation, Social Security, or other non-individual disability coverage.

-There is a five-day waiting period for benefits under the University’s Medical Leave Plan.
-During this five-day waiting period, the employee must use any available sick leave, if applicable.
-If the employee has exhausted all accrued sick, they will then use vacation leave or personal leave.
+University staff have a five-day waiting period for benefits under the University’s Medical Leave Plan.
+During this five-day waiting period, the staff member must use any available sick leave, if applicable.
+If the staff member has exhausted all accrued sick, they will then use vacation leave or personal leave.
 If a holiday falls in the five day waiting period, the staff member may also receive holiday pay to help satisfy the waiting period (for example, eight (8) hours of holiday pay and 32 hours of sick leave).
 There is no waiting period for faculty since they have no accrued leave.

 After receiving benefits under the University’s Medical Leave Plan, there shall be a 30-day break before an individual is eligible to receive benefits under this plan again.
 The 30-day break begins on the employee’s first day back to work.
-Should an employee need a second medical leave during the same fiscal year as the first, any balance that remains from the first medical leave may be used for the second up to a maximum of 11 weeks for staff, 12 weeks for faculty.
+Should an employee need a second medical leave during the same rolling 12-month period as the first, any balance that remains from the first medical leave may be used for the second up to a maximum of 11 weeks for staff, 12 weeks for faculty.

 If the date of the employee’s return to work changes at any point while the employee is on medical leave, the employee must immediately provide Human Resources with an updated notice from the employee’s health provider.